iocage/iocage/doc/source/index.rst

 .. iocage documentation master file, created by sphinx-quickstart on Wed Jul  9 10:19:09 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===============================
-iocage - A FreeBSD jail manager
+iocage - A FreeBSD Jail Manager
 ===============================

-iocage is a zero dependency drop in jail/container manager amalgamating some of the best features and technologies FreeBSD operating system has to offer.
-It is geared for ease of use with a simple and easy to understand command syntax.
+iocage is a zero dependency drop in jail/container manager, combining some of the best features and technologies the FreeBSD operating system has to offer.
+It is geared for ease of use with a simplistic and easy to learn command syntax.

 **FEATURES:**

-- Templates, clones, basejails, fully independent jails
+- Templates, clones, basejails, and fully independent jails
-- Ease of use
+- Easy to use
 - Zero configuration files
 - Rapid thin provisioning within seconds
 - Automatic package installation
 - Virtual networking stacks (vnet)
 - Shared IP based jails (non vnet)
-- Resource limits (CPU, MEMORY, etc.)
+- Resource limiting (CPU, MEMORY, etc.)
 - Filesystem quotas and reservations
 - Dedicated ZFS datasets inside jails
 - Transparent ZFS snapshot management